yantisj/netgrph/README.md

 * Import all Network ACL's for L4 analysis
 * Improve NetDB integration with universal search
 * Implement Dijkstra's Algorithm for cost-based path traversals (database plugin)
-* REST API for nglib queries (Flask Based)
 * Simple Web Interface for Path Traversals and report generation
 * Statseeker integration for including graphs/errors in reports

 ## Future

-NetGrph will be rapidly evolving at first to meet the needs of network and security automation in large switched networks.
-I am open to expanding it for the needs of MPLS networks and other network/security domains where appropriate.
+I am open to expanding NetGrph for the needs of MPLS networks and other network/security domains where appropriate.
 The application was written to be generic and approachable for use with both SDN and existing networks.

 I have also added some lightweight integration with my existing [NetDB application](http://netdbtracking.sourceforge.net), but that will be both focused and optional.
 If you manage to create any new parsers or integrate with other vendor APIs, please contribute your code back.

-I plan to create a REST API in Flask to return NGTree data-structures for all queries and reports.
-I would like to eventually add a GUI as well, but at this time I'm focussed on using the application to automate tasks.
+I would like to eventually add a GUI, but at this time I'm focussed on using the application to automate tasks.
 In theory, it should be easy to create [D3 visualizations](https://github.com/d3/d3/wiki/Gallery) from the NGTree data-structures.
 If anyone manages to create a simple GUI or use this application to create some interesting visualizations, I'd be happy to help and